atomotic/miniiif/README.md

 # miniiif
-a minimalist and incomplete IIIF viewer
+a minimalist IIIF viewer with Openseadragon in a single html file

 [https://miniiif.netlify.app](https://miniiif.netlify.app/)